InsightSoftwareConsortium/ITKColorNormalization/README.rst

         color_index_suppressed_by_hematoxylin=0,
         color_index_suppressed_by_eosin=1)

 Alternatively, create a pipeline.
-The function itk.StructurePreservingColorNormalizationFilter.New() uses it argument to determine the pixel type for the filter\; the actual image is not used in the first line of the following.
+The function itk.StructurePreservingColorNormalizationFilter.New() uses its argument to determine the pixel type for the filter\; the actual image is not used in the first line of the following.
 As above, the calls to SetColorIndexSuppressedByHematoxylin and SetColorIndexSuppressedByEosin are optional if the pixel type is RGB or RGBA.